Four Keys to Reducing High Transaction Costs: Part 2

-In Part 1 of this article, I highlighted some important tenets to follow for reducing the potentially high costs of online transactions.
+The first part of this article highlights some important tenets to follow for reducing the potentially high costs of online transactions.
 For example, retailers must execute within their means; focus on the costs of execution inside IBM® DB2® for Linux, UNIX and Windows; work to find problems; and then avoid hiding problems behind huge bufferpools.

-I also examined the first of four areas that can contribute to those costs—hot spots.
-In Part 2, I will explore the remaining three areas: pain points, troublemakers, and double trouble.
+Part 1 also examined the first of four areas that can contribute to those costs—hot spots.
+This installment explores the remaining three areas: pain points, troublemakers, and double trouble.
 By using this methodology to identify problems, a prominent US retailer achieved exceptional—and cost-effective—performance on Black Friday, traditionally one of the busiest retail days of the year.

 To find pain points, look for the highest-cost SQL statements, in the consolidated aggregate, that drive read I/O to hot spot tables.
 You can find those SQL statements by analyzing the SQL workload that is contributing I/O to problem tables.
 The ideal SQL analysis considers total SQL costs of execution for statement patterns independent of literal values, and then puts those costs into relative perspective by comparing percentages.
 Unless you’re using a commercially available tool that isolates and performs SQL statement consolidation and cost aggregation, this task will be tedious and time-consuming.